Josh Haas's Web Log

 In the book Impro, the reflections of one of the creators of improvisational theater, there’s a chapter on the discipline of mask acting.
 That chapter is one of the weirdest things I’ve ever read, because the author seems dead serious as he describes how acting students, putting on masks, get “possessed” by the spirits of the masks, become the masks, and come to life as rich, vivid, archetypal personalities that are totally alien to those of the students serving as their hosts.
 Mr. Robot takes that alien weirdness out of the theater and onto the streets and boardrooms of New York.

 The result is cinematic and eerie.
 Mr. Robot doesn’t flinch from risky directorial choices.
-There’s half an episode set in the style of a 80’s sitcom, complete with laugh track and cameo from Alf.
+There’s half an episode set in the style of an 80’s sitcom, complete with laugh track and cameo from Alf.
 There’s another episode where we learn afterwards that what we saw on screen was almost completely a fabrication.
 The style drifts from gritty crime movie to techy hacker thriller to dada-ist art film.
 A character literally pisses on someone’s grave.
 There’s a lot of monologuing.

 At the same time, Mr. Robot keeps itself grounded by a constant stream of real-life details and references.
 It’s mostly set in New York City, and as far as I can tell every outdoor scene was shot on location.
 Two characters go on a date at a wine bar that I’ve been on a date at.
 In a flashback, we see two members of Elliot’s hacker group meeting for the first time at the same coffee shop (temporarily re-branded) that I met my startup co-founder at.
 “There’s another one 14th street” one mentions, accurately.
 When characters travel to Coney Island, we see them getting on the Q train.
 On TV sets, President Obama condemns the actions of the fictional hacker group (they used real press footage and an impersonator for the voice), and Edward Snowden defends them.
-Near the end of season 2 there’s a brief reference to Trump’s presidential candidacy.
-One sub-plot involves an online black market modeled after the Silk Road, and the glimpses of the site layout look identical to the real thing, including the Tor .onion url.
-During the hacking scenes, I recognized snippets of what look like real code — at one point I saw Elliot configure an nginx server, which is (more or less) appropriate to the scene.

 That said, while Mr. Robot nails the details, the larger plot threads do feel fictional.
 Characters consistently do things that are stupid in an out-of-character way, because the drama demands it.
 A particularly egregious example is an attempt to train the character Angela to participate in a hacking operation.
-“You can’t train someone to hack in one day”, the hackers declare worriedly during a preparation montage.
-But, they aren’t training her to hack: they want her to type in a couple of memorized commands into the terminal, which is certainly something that can be learned in a day, especially by a character like Angela who’s portrayed to be bright and professionally competent.
+“You can’t train someone to hack in one day,” the hackers declare worriedly during a preparation montage.
+But they aren’t training her to hack: they want her to type in a couple of memorized commands into the terminal, which is certainly something that can be learned in a day, especially by a character like Angela who’s portrayed to be bright and professionally competent.
 Even sillier, the commands are to run a script that’s on her computer already: so if she really wasn’t up to memorizing them, the hackers could have made a desktop shortcut for her to double-click!
 Or another example: the FBI are invited to China to investigate a cyber-crime; the Chinese don’t actually want the FBI poking around.
-So, the Chinese leader says “yes” to the FBI’s face, then arranges a team of gunmen to shoot at them… an incredibly risky strategy that in the real world would have blown up in his face, when if he had just said “sorry, you can’t visit that facility, national security, you know how it goes”, that would be totally normal in real-life international relations, if not nearly as adrenaline-pumping for the characters.
+So, the Chinese leader says “yes” to the FBI’s face, then arranges a team of gunmen to shoot at them… an incredibly risky strategy that in the real world would have blown up in his face, when if he had just said “sorry, you can’t visit that facility, national security, you know how it goes,” that would be totally normal in real-life international relations, if not nearly as adrenaline-pumping for the characters.

 In other words, Mr. Robot is very much a staged drama.
 The character masks reflect actual personas and archetypes, the paranoias and injustices that animate the plot are very contemporary, but the action is pre-scripted: there’s no sense that the world itself is alive and organic.
 We see what Sam Esmail wants to show us, and the characters are his puppets.
 We don’t feel as though the story is telling itself.
 To put in gamer terms, the world doesn’t have a physics engine.